What Is Blepharoplasty?

-An eye lift will not eliminate dark circles under the eyes, crow's feet, or other facial wrinkles.
-It is often done along with other procedures such as laser resurfacing, filler injections, or forehead lifts.
+An eye lift won’t get rid of dark circles under the eyes, crow's feet, or other facial wrinkles.
+It’s often done along with other procedures such as laser resurfacing, filler injections, or forehead lifts.

 As skin ages, it gradually loses its elasticity.
-A lack of elasticity plus the constant pull from gravity causes excessive skin to collect on the upper and lower eyelids.
+A lack of elasticity plus the constant pull from gravity causes excess skin to collect on the upper and lower eyelids.

 Excess skin on the lower eyelid causes wrinkles and bulges.
 On the upper eyelids, an extra fold of skin can hang over the eyelashes and get in the way of seeing.